kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image11.png)

-One major benefit to containerizing is the ability to scale horizontally (like mentioned in my presentation) This is going to allow you to meet high workload demands ensuring high availability for your application.
+One major benefit to containerizing is the ability to scale horizontally.
+This is going to allow you to meet high workload demands ensuring high availability for your application.
 Autoscaling is a wonderful feature for enabling the automatic scaling of workloads based on demand - to scale up to meet spikes and scale down to free resources when not needed.
 This is going to be critical for businesses trying to optimize their costs.

 In order to do this, first we’ll need to set some resource limits for our application. [click on app, details, actions, edit resource limits] In a multi-tenant environment, a critical feature is having the ability to enforce boundaries to ensure applications don’t adversely impact others or prevent runaway costs from unexpected consumption.
 Let’s set some thresholds for CPU and memory usage for running pods.